What to expect.jpg

 Infection control procedures

-To reduce the likelihood of patient contact there is a 15 minute gap between each appointment and patients entering the treatment space will do so via a different door to those leaving.
+To reduce the likelihood of patient contact patients entering the treatment space will do so via a different door to those leaving.

 Patients are asked to wash their hands on entering the building and to use antibacterial/viral gel on leaving.
 Single-use hand towels can be found in the toilet for patients to dry their hands.
 These will be washed at the recommended 50-60⁰ to kill bacteria and viruses.